mktrm/cs426-fall23/index.md

 ## Grading

-An ideal assesment shoud evaluate learning outcomes, thus your grade should not depend on other student's performance in class (i.e., no bell curve).
+An ideal assessment should evaluate learning outcomes, thus your grade should not depend on other student's performance in class (i.e., no bell curve).
 We will use the following scale for your final grade:

 <div class="table-responsive">